 4. The students from Seaman High School produced the film honoring William D. Mathews.
 Students are encouraged to use this as an example of how to honor their hero through audio and images in film.

-The following films, which were recognized at the MY HERO International Film Festival, are by two young emerging African American student filmmakers.
+The following films, which were recognized at the MY HERO International Film Festival, are by young emerging African American student filmmakers.

 An expressionistic account of a devastating historical event by emerging filmmaker Gabrielle Gorman.